 - a.
+Sugar substitutes, pepper, herbal seasonings, lemon, vinegar, non-dairy coffee creamer, salt, and sugar may be provided, but should not be counted as fulfilling any part of the nutritive requirements. - b.
+Condiments such as salad dressings, ketchup, soy sauce, mustard, and mayonnaise do not need to be counted in a menu analysis if they are served "on the side" and are not combined with the food. - 9.
+Sodium - a.
 The DGAs encourage reducing daily sodium intake to 1,500 mg per day for persons aged 51 or older, African Americans, persons who have hypertension, diabetes, or chronic kidney disease. - b.
 The target value for sodium is 500 mg per meal.
-The acceptable range is 500 750 mg per meal.
+The acceptable range is 500 - 750 mg per meal.
 However, the OCNP meal provides 40-50 percent of the nutrient intake for the day for more than half of its participants.
-This fact provided the basis for establishing an acceptable OCNP sodium range that is slightly higher than the DGA recommends. - c.
+This fact provided the basis for establishing an acceptable OCNP sodium range that is slightly higher than the DGAs recommend. - c.
 A potassium rich diet blunts the effect of sodium on blood pressure.
 Research suggests that the general population does not consume sufficient amounts of potassium and would benefit from increasing potassium intake from foods. - d.
 Menu planners should take steps to reduce the levels of sodium in meals over time, including the following: - 1) Focus on a stepwise reduction of sodium over time. - 2) Set a goal to reduce sodium content of meals each year.
-For example: - a) The local OCNP will reduce the sodium level of the meals by five percent (5%) over this Fiscal Year. - b) The OCNP will provide not more than two (2) high sodium meals per month. - Maintain documentation of the reduction of sodium content of meals. - d) Place potassium rich foods on the menu consistently. - e) Provide nutrition education on the health impacts of high sodium intake on older adults. - f) Prepare foods without adding salt in the cooking process. - g) Use herbal seasoning to replace salt. - h) Avoid potassium chloride salt substitutes.
+For example: - a) The local OCNP will reduce the sodium level of the meals by five percent (5%) over this Fiscal Year. - b) The OCNP will provide not more than two (2) high sodium meals per month. - c) Maintain documentation of the reduction of sodium content of meals. - d) Place potassium rich foods on the menu consistently. - e) Provide nutrition education on the health impacts of high sodium intake on older adults. - f) Prepare foods without adding salt in the cooking process. - g) Use herbal seasoning to replace salt.

+- h) Avoid potassium chloride salt substitutes.
 Individuals should only use these products under the supervision of a healthcare professional. - i) Encourage using oil and vinegar as the preferred salad dressing.
-Provide at least one low-sodium salad dressing option. - Use an icon, such as a saltshaker, to identify a high sodium meal or clearly state on the menu that this meal contains more than

-1,000 mg of sodium.
+Provide at least one low sodium salad dressing option. - j) Use an icon, such as a saltshaker, to identify a high sodium meal or clearly state on the menu that this meal contains more than 1,000 mg of sodium.
 OCNPs should establish policies and procedures for purchasing healthful foods that incorporate the DGAs' sodium recommendations.